LKessell/villager-vibes/README.md

 Open your web browser of choice, then visit `localhost:3000` to view the app!

+## Project Reflections
+I wanted to keep the interface simple for this app, and mimic some of the menu styles in-game.
+Despite the simplicity of the app overall, managing the data for the wishlist proved to be a little tricky.
+After exploring the Context API in my previous project, I think it could be useful to simplify some of the props being passed.
+I'd like to explore this option in a future iteration!
+I also created some custom background images, which was a fun artistic experiment.
+There's a lot of room for future growth in this project, and I plan to continue making improvements.

 ## Future Additions
 - Add a warning message when a user tries to add a villager and their wishlist is full
 - Save wishlist data in localStorage so it will persist on page refresh